National Sports Council of Assam Ground: The ground

 Sujit Mukherjee, who was in the Bihar squad in December 1954 but did not play in the match, described the ground:

 The cricket ground was a winsomely green oval surrounded by grass banks and large leafy trees.
 Because of the trees, playing hours were set between nine-thirty and four-thirty, otherwise long shadows overcast the wicket.
 Until nearly nine in the morning the ground would be shrouded in mist; then it suddenly dispersed and the arena was bathed in sunlight like the stage of an amphitheatre.

 Assam home grounds

 Assam had previously played a Ranji Trophy match in Jorhat in 1949–50 on the Conamara Ground.
-Since 1974–75 no matches have been held in Jorhat, although a number of other centres in the state have hosted matches from time to time.
+Since 1974–75 no first-class matches have been held in Jorhat, although a number of other centres in the state have hosted matches from time to time.
 Most of Assam's games are now staged in the state's largest city, Guwahati.